jet/equinox/README.md

 There will always be complexity in any interesting system that should not just be a CRUD layer over a relational DB.
 Taking particular solution patterns off the table from the off is definitely something you need to be careful to avoid.
 As an analogy: Having lots of classes in a system can make a mess.
 But collapsing it all into as few as possible can result in ISP and SRP violations and actually make for a hard to navigate and grok system, despite there being less files and less lines of code (aka complexity).
 Coupling things can sometimes keep things Simple, but can also sometimes simply couple things.

 In my personal experience
-1) Sagas and PMs can be scary, and there are not many good examples out there in an event sourcing context
+1) [Sagas, PMs and related patterns and techniques](https://event-driven.io/en/saga_process_manager_distributed_transactions/) can be scary, and there are not many good examples out there in an event sourcing context
-2) You can build a massive number of systems without them
+2) You can build a significant number of systems without ever intentionally applying any of those patterns

 But, also IME:
 3) They're pretty fundamental